pdfcrowd/pdfcrowd-examples/README.md

 ## License

-Pdfcrowd examples are released under MIT license.
+This project is licensed under the MIT License.